purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

         - -T./armgcc/evkmimxrt1060_lwip_ping_freertos_Release_library.ld
         - -T./armgcc/evkmimxrt1060_lwip_ping_freertos_Release_memory.ld
 ```
 >__ACTION:__
+>Build the desired build configurations for the working project in MCUXpresso IDE to generate the linker files
->***Copy the linker files for the example into the /armgcc folder in the workspace.***
+>Copy the linker files for the example into the /armgcc folder in the workspace
+>Add the linker file to cProject.yml file; Add ./armgcc to project path
+>Add the location of the additional linker scripts to the cDefault.yml file using Linker flags

 ### 5.4 Adding Project Specific Packs
-The cProject file can add additional packs for the tools to use for a given project.
-They can be the same list of packs as listed in the cSolution or contain additional packs or be used to specify a particular version to be used.
+The cProject.yml file can include an additional list of packs.
+The list can be used to include packs unique to a project or a specific version of a pack.
 For the example project, the application and title indicate some of the additional required packs.
 - **CMSIS** : The NXP microcontroller family is built on CMSIS standard products.
 The CMSIS library of drivers are used by the NXP projects.
 A CMSIS folder is listed in the Project Explorer view of our example project.
 This pack provides those files.
 - **lwip** : lwip is an open source software.
 NXP provides a pack that contains some modifications specific to NXP microcontrollers.
 There is another lwip pack provided by ARM.
 The author should verify that the correct lwip pack is being used to deliver the necesary files.